- June 9, 2023

 “With its original artwork and enchanting music, the game creates an immersive experience that encourages exploration to uncover its intriguing story.”

-“However, despite the store pages promising ad-text, this game doesn't feel so much as a soap opera but a put-it-all-in B-movie, with a story that could have easily filled twice the game's length if explored thoroughly.”
+“However, despite the store pages promising ad-text, this game doesn't feel so much as a soap opera but a put-it-all-in b-movie, with a story that could have easily filled twice the game's length if explored thoroughly.”

 “The story, while at times feeling totally underdeveloped, really made up for the subpar combat and a small army of bugs.”

-“Then, reaching the end, you noticed how little space there was left but the words had to come out, so the letters became smaller and smaller, until parts of the message were hard to read and understand; I'd really loved for the covenant to be the very large piece of paper because the story was what kept me going, apart from the retro aesthetics and unique art style in some of the short cutscenes.”
+“Then, reaching the end, you noticed how little space there was left but the words had to come out, so the letters became smaller and smaller, until parts of the message were hard to read and understand; I'd really loved for Covenant to be the very large piece of paper because the story was what kept me going, apart from the retro aesthetics and unique art style in some of the short cutscenes.”